Site logo

 The Icelandic pony is an excellent choice if you’re shopping for a shorter horse for personal reasons.
 The breed averages 13.2 hands, with short legs and a stout body.
 The necks are short and broad, while the withers are low.

-Unsurprisingly, they’re very strong.
+Unsurprisingly, they’re strong.
 Moreover, their stocky build allows Icelandic horses to carry full-grown adults.
 We also love their heavy coats.
 It allows the ponies to withstand cold weather.

 But beware that Icelandic horses are best suited for colder regions.
 So, consider alternative options if you live in a predominantly warm state.